Chapter 16 : Year 2: Apart

 And without a word of protest, everyone began moving.
 A few minutes later they were all sitting at the table, chatting to each other and laughing, as if nothing had happened.

-Later that night, Hermione and Ron lay in their bed, in silence, just staring up at the white ceiling.
-Hermione could still not get it into her head.
+Later that night, Hermione and Ron lay in their bed in silence, just staring up at the white ceiling.
+Hermione could still not wrap her head around the events of that afternoon.
 She had been as sure that Harry and Ginny were made for each other as she was sure that she and Ron were.
-She couldn’t believe that Harry would cheat on Ginny – in fact, she didn’t believe it.
+She couldn’t believe that Harry would cheat on Ginny––in fact, she didn’t believe it.
 There must be thousands of girls, she thought, who would want to split Harry and Ginny up and have him for themselves.
 The fact that they seemed to have succeeded made her want to cry.
-She had spotted the tears in the corners of Mrs Weasley’s eyes after Ginny’s announcement, and Hermione knew what she must have thought: this would change everything.
-Harry had become part of the family, and that wouldn’t work anymore.
+She had spotted the tears in the corners of Mrs Weasley’s eyes after Ginny’s announcement before dinner, and Hermione knew what she must have been thinking: this would change everything.
+Harry had become part of the family, and that wasn’t going to work anymore.
 He wouldn’t be able to attend the weekly family dinners.
-Another thought crept into Hermione’s mind – Christmas was just a couple of weeks away.
-If Harry and Ginny hadn’t made up by then, he wouldn’t be able to celebrate Christmas with them.
+Another thought crept into Hermione’s mind––Christmas was just a couple of weeks away.
+If Harry and Ginny hadn’t made up by then, he wouldn’t be able to spend the holidays with them.
 But the worst part of everything that had happened that day was Ron’s reaction to it all.
-He seemed to have completely forgotten that Harry was his best friend; he had spent all afternoon spitting out nasty comments and taunts.
-Hermione glanced at him where he lay next to her, his eyes determinedly fixed on the ceiling.
-Why couldn’t he realize that Harry loved Ginny, that there was no guy in the world who was better for her?
+He seemed to have completely forgotten that Harry was his best friend; he had spent all afternoon spitting out nasty comments and taunts about Harry until Hermione had felt obligated to leave the room.
+Now she glanced at him where he was laying next to her, his eyes determinedly fixed on the ceiling.
+Why couldn’t he realize that Harry loved Ginny, that there was no one in the world who was better for her?